 Whether it’s holiday gatherings, holiday shopping, or children’s holiday productions, the holiday season can be very tricky when you’re breastfeeding.
 Holidays and breastfeeding can each be stressful on their own, so the combination can be overwhelming.
-Here are 9 tips to have a successful holiday season while maintaining milk supply.
+Here are 9 tips for breastfeeding during the holidays (while maintaining your milk supply!).

 This post may contain affiliate links and when you click on the links I may earn a small commission at no charge to you.
 As an Amazon affiliate, I earn a commission from qualifying purchases.